 Client teams selected three key metrics from the Plandek metric library, to track teams’ sprint overall accuracy: Sprint Completion, Sprint Target Completion, and Sprint Work Added Completion.

 Perhaps the most important of the three, Sprint Target Completion looks at the scope agreed to during sprint planning and tracks how much was completed, showing how effective the team is at establishing the right priorities and delivering them.

-Sprint Work Added Completion focuses only on work that was added to a sprint after it started (which is a very common problem for scrum teams), whilst Sprint Completion looks at the whole picture, regardless of whether work was planned for the sprint or added afterward.
+Sprint Work Added Completion focuses only on work that was added to a sprint after it started (which is a very common problem for scrum teams), whilst Sprint Completion looks at the whole picture, regardless of whether work was planned for the sprint or added afterwards.

 In our experience across multiple clients, Sprint Target Completion rates lower than 80% can start to cause serious dependability problems, especially in Scaled Agile environments with many teams and Programme Increments to navigate.
 Indeed, predicting the delivery status at the end of a single PI becomes extremely difficult if multiple teams are involved and many are consistently not meeting their Sprint Target Completion.

 Client teams also adopted a number of ‘determinant’ sprint metrics that together significantly improve overall sprint accuracy (as tracked by Sprint Target Completion).
-Clearly in sprints, you only have a couple of weeks to deliver a specific scope of work, so it’s critical that:
+Clearly, in sprints, you only have a couple of weeks to deliver a specific scope of work, so it’s critical that:

 1. workflows smoothly throughout the sprint,